 After the 2012 seminar, a high-profile veteran of diversity-related initiatives contacted John Kouris, thanked DRI for the opportunity to participate in the Diversity for Success Seminar, and complimented John, the planning committee and DRI staff for an outstanding experience.
 This participant elaborated that she "has attended many diversity-focus conferences and programs that are offered by bar associations, law firms, corporations, and CLE providers all over the country, and that the DRI seminar was far and away one of the best that [she] has ever experienced."
-She further elaborated that she was amazed by the substance of the programming and the caliber of the speakers, and told John Kouris that before the seminar she looked at the agenda and wondered if it would be very good.
-She left the seminar "impressed beyond belief" and stated "I am not an easy person to impress."
+She further elaborated that she was amazed by the substance of the programming and the caliber of the speakers, and told John Kouris that before the seminar "impressed beyond belief" and stated "I am not an easy person to impress."
 She concluded "it is so gratifying to see an organization like DRI taking a leadership role in addressing the lack of diversity within the legal profession.
 Other diversity-related organizations had best take care because I think DRI's diversity for success seminar is offering depth and breadth in quality that surpass much of what they are offering in their diversity arena."